-Evidence gathering for Appropriate Assessment (AA)
+Background to Evidence Gathering for Habitat Regulations Assessment (HRA)

-The Gloucestershire Minerals & Waste Development Framework SA Framework (comprising the SA Context Report and the SA Scoping Report) contains a large volume of environmental data and specifically details the sites and species protected under the Habitats Directive (92/43/EEC) and the Birds Directive (79/409/EEC).
-Thus the evidence gathering process for AA started with the SA Framework process.
+The Gloucestershire MWDF Sustainability Appraisal (SA) Framework (comprising the SA Context Report and the SA Scoping Report) contains a large volume of environmental data and specifically details the sites and species protected under the Habitats Directive (92/43/EEC) and the Birds Directive (79/409/EEC).
+Thus the evidence gathering process for HRA started with, and is linked to the SA Framework process.

-Original and updated reports are available at the following website address: <http://www.goucestershire.gov.uk/index.cfm?articleid=11577>
+All original and updated SA Reports are available at the following website address:

+www.goucestershire.gov.uk/sa

-The Department for Communities and Local Government (DCLG) Draft Guidance on AA (August 2006) states (on page 8) that it would be best practice to collect information for AA, especially in relation to:
+The Department for Communities and Local Government (DCLG) Draft Guidance on HRA/AA (August 2006) states (on page 8) that it would be best practice to collect information for HRA/AA, especially in relation to: